 Bullet tips only have one line width, so you do not have to worry about the angle you are holding a bullet tip at.
 They are less common for dry erase markers, but provide a very even line and are great to take advantage of if you have some!
 Generally, bullet tips are better to use for writing or outlining instead of coloring because of the width of the tip.

-Handwriting Practice with Dry Erase Markers
+Handwriting Practice for Dry Erase Drawings

 It helps to practice your handwriting using dry erase markers.
 The markers themselves feel different writing with a pen or pencil.
 The surface you are writing on is also very different since it will be vertical instead of on a table or other horizontal writing surface.

 It also helps to practice because most of the time other people are going to be reading what you write down.
 It’s okay to give yourself a little bit of extra time as you write to make sure that your handwriting is legible.
 You will also be writing a bit larger than you are used to, so we recommend practicing writing letters about 1-inch tall or more.

 If you are writing down notes during a meeting on a whiteboard, try to focus on writing down only the main points and not necessarily every word.
 As you filter out information in your head, it gives you more time to focus on making a few words really easy to read instead of quickly scribbling down as many words as possible.
 You can also find some tips on note-taking here.

 One of the best features of dry-erase markers is the erasing!
 Once dry, the ink wipes off very cleanly.
 You can use this to your advantage.
 Some great erasing tools include your finger, a pencil eraser, or a microfiber cloth.
 Once you have let the ink dry on the drawing surface, use one of these tools to help straighten a line, clean up edges on a shape, or even write on top of a solid color.
 Just make sure to let the ink dry– wet ink smudges if you wipe it too early.
 To help the ink dry, simply blow air onto it – it should dry almost instantly!